D-Fink/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ ] Explain the difference between `Relational Databases` and `SQL`. relational databases are a set of otables from which data can be accessed in different ways without having to reorganize the tables.
+SQL is used to communicate with those databases

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? its a way to implement a relationship between two tables in a relational database

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. foreign keys and an intermediary table.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.